juergenweb/JkPublishPages/README.md

 Explanation:
 You have some setting possibilities inside your template configuration to set which templates are allowed to be a parent or which templates are allowed to be a child template.
-In addition you can decide, whether a given template can have children or not.
+In addition, you can decide, whether a given template can have children or not.
-All these settings have an impact on the select drop down input field.
-This means that only pages can be selected to be a new parent page for the current page, that are allowed to be a parent page (depending on your settings).
+All these settings have an impact on the select drop-down input field.
+This means that only pages can be selected to be a new parent page for the current page, that is allowed to be a parent page (depending on your settings).

 In other words, the values of the select field displayed are dynamically and can differ from page to page.
 You do not have to take care of it - it all runs behind the scenes.